fwiptables/fwiptables/README.md

       Examples
       Options

-### fwiptables dev-changes
+### fwiptables changes
+   [ changes in 24-11-E ]
+   dev-changes: dev-changes now is changes and new format util
+   add-whitelist: add-whitelist moved to firewall-wallcontrol
+   expert: fixed in expert option
-###  < info > [ changes in 24-11-D ]
+   [ changes in 24-11-D ]
    whitelist: better in whitelist options now comments
    whitelist: better in whitelist options now only in the used tables
-   variables: Changes in all variables enviroment name to cfg_ | txt_ | cmd_
+   variables: Changes in all enviroment name to cfg_ | txt_ | cmd_
-   custom files: no retro compability
+   custom files: no retro compability from 24-11-D

 ### fwiptables readme
       fwiptables.
 Firewall With iptables.